IMelker/Py-BinaryProtocolUnit/README.md

 # Py-BinaryProtocolUnit
-Wrapper for `std::map&lt;std::string, std::string>`  with serialisation to binary.
+Wrapper for `std::map<std::string, std::string>`  with serialisation to binary.
 Shared library to python using `ctypes`.

 # Instalation
 First of all you need to compile cpp shared lib, that provides wrapper.